 There’s no tried-and-true definition of a smart home, but in general terms, it’s a home that’s equipped with smart devices to automate and control household systems such as thermostats, lighting, security cameras, and more.
 The benefits of a smart home include everything from saving energy and money to increasing security and convenience.

 Smart home devices can be managed remotely through an app on your smartphone or computer, with many also responding to voice commands using digital assistants like Siri and Alexa.
 Smart devices often communicate with one another through protocols like Z-Wave and ZigBee to create a home automation network.
-Check out our room-by-room guide to a smart home to see what today’s automated home looks like.
+Take our room-by-room guide to see what today’s automated home looks like.

 Many people want to enjoy the benefits of smart home automation, but they’re not sure which products to buy.
 That’s understandable considering the dizzying number of smart devices on the market, and each one claims to be the best.